TradeGecko’s Intelligence Sales Order Reports provide you with the following business metrics:

 Total Sales by Customer - If you are a wholesaler this is report could be very useful for you.
 Using this report you can determine which of your customers have ordered the highest number of goods from you over a specified period of time.
 This is helpful when you need to decide on custom price lists discount rates for those customers.
 Adversely it also shows you which customers are not purchasing as much, allowing you and your team to re-strategize on how to increase sales in those areas.

 Total Sales by Product - This report is useful for any business owner.
-Find out which of your products are repeatedly best sellers month on month and make sure you are always stocked and ready to sell.
+Find out which of your products are repeatedly best-sellers month on month and make sure you are always stocked and ready to sell.
 Find out which products are just taking up space on your shelves and discontinue them or order small quantities from your supplier.
 Do the sales of certain products rise and fall over the year?
 Detect a trend in sales using this report and anticipate these slumps and swells well in advance.

 Total Sales by Assignee - If you run a competitive sales team then this report is perfect for you.
-Filter your Sales over a specific period of time for each of your team members to have a clear view of who is selling the most and who is not hitting their targets.
+Filter your Sales over a specific period of time for each of your team members to have a clear view of who is selling the most and who are not hitting their targets.
 You can also note trends like team members who initially sold low amounts but are steadily increasing their numbers.
 What a time saver!